torkleyy/egui_field_editor/README.md

 That’s where `inspect_with_custom_id` comes in.
 It allows you to explicitly pass a `parent_id`, which helps maintain consistent and conflict-free IDs.

 ### How It Works
 When `inspect_with_custom_id` is called, the implementation combines the parent_id with the widget’s label to generate a unique ID.
 This composite `Id` is then used for the widget itself and passed down to its children.
 This hierarchical `Id` scheme helps avoid `Id` collisions (at least, I hope) and should ensures stable widget behavior even when the UI changes.
-When parent_id = Id::NULL, egui auto generated `Id`s are used.
+When `parent_id = Id::NULL`, egui auto generated `Id`s are used.